tlvince/make-coverage-badge/CONTRIBUTING.md

 Hey!
 Thanks for your interest in contributing to this project.

-In lieu of formal guideline for this project, please familiarise yourself with the following guides:
+In lieu of formal rules, please familiarise yourself with the following guidelines:

 - [How to Contribute to Open Source][]
 - [necolas/issue-guidelines][]
 - Tim Pope's [Git commit message model][tpope]

 Also note, this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.

 In brief, for issues: